iter8-tools/docs/docs/getting-started/first-performance.md

 ***

 ## Cleanup
-Remove the Iter8 experiment and the sample app from the Kubernetes cluster.
+Remove the performance test and the sample app from the Kubernetes cluster.
 ```shell
 iter8 k delete
 kubectl delete svc/httpbin